ArjunKasargod/Vrinda-Store-Data-Analysis/README.md

 ![image alt](https://github.com/ArjunKasargod/Vrinda-Store-Data-Analysis/blob/main/Order%20Status.png?raw=true)

-Which sales channel contributes the most to sales?
+6.Which sales channel contributes the most to sales?

 Amazon, Flipkart, and Myntra are the leading channels, accounting for 80% of sales.
 Conclusion to improve Vrinda Store’s sales: